 Many thanks to everyone who participated in the photo contest by submitting memorable pictures of life on the water.
 We hope these winning shots rekindle fond memories of summer boating during this chilly winter season.

 After an early evening cocktail cruise at Longboat Key Club Moorings in Florida, Larry Tibbe saw a perfect storm rumbling on the horizon.
-We were just walking the docks and checking out the boats, when I looked up at a big cloud formation in the sky, remembers this Vietnam veteran, amateur photographer and avid boater.
+“We were just walking the docks and checking out the boats, when I looked up at a big cloud formation in the sky,” remembers this Vietnam veteran, amateur photographer and avid boater.
 Just as suddenly as the storm appeared, it began to dissipate, so he pulled out his camera and caught the shot before it was just a lovely memory.

 Nearly a half century ago, Larry taught himself to sail by reading books and magazines on the topic, and later joined the University of Michigan’s sailing team.
 He now lives in Sarasota Bay and cruises around Florida’s West Coast and Keys in his Sea Ray 40 Sundancer.
 In this part of the country, awe-inspiring displays of nature are as regular as the tides.
-When it comes to photographing them, he admits, Sometimes you just get lucky.
+When it comes to photographing them, he admits, “Sometimes you just get lucky.”

 Katinka and her family were heading back into Catawba Landing Marina after a long day of tubing, swimming and fishing in the waters of Lake Erie when her son and his two cousins turned around and flashed big ear-to-ear smiles.

 The boys embodied the reason she crams provisions and people into her 18-foot Zodiac as often as possible in the summer.
-You don’t need a big boat to have a great time, says this Ohio resident.
-It’s all about building memories on the water with each generation of our family.
-Away from the distractions of work, school activities and video games, the kids get to be kids, and we all take time to enjoy the simple pleasures we share in boating.
+“You don’t need a big boat to have a great time,” says this Ohio resident.
+“It’s all about building memories on the water with each generation of our family.
+Away from the distractions of work, school activities and video games, the kids get to be kids, and we all take time to enjoy the simple pleasures we share in boating.”
 She took the photo with her iPhone camera.

 At the crack of dawn, Kimberly launched from Gargatha (population 381) on Virginia’s Eastern Shore, eager to begin a photography workshop.
 The instructor, renowned photographer Jay Fleming, led her group of novice shutterbugs into the Chesapeake Bay.
 The tide was out, and the waters were dead calm.